teamleaderleo/examples-typescript/child-workflows/readme.md

 RESTACK_CLOUD_TOKEN=

 ```
-5. Now run the following command at the root of the folder `examples/childworkflows`
+5. Now run the following command at the root of the folder `childworkflows`

 ``` bash
 pnpm restack-up